tanmaygupta430/Math-680-Advanced-Statistical-Learning/README.md

 # Math-680-Advanced-Statistical-Learning
-This repository contains my assignments and projects which I did in the subject Advanced Statistical Learning as a part of my Masters in Data Sciecne and New Jersey Institute of Technology
+This repository contains my assignments and projects which I did in the subject Advanced Statistical Learning as a part of my Masters in Data Sciecne at New Jersey Institute of Technology